PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 A feasible solution to the CVRP consists of a set of routes that all begin and end at the depot, such that each customer is visited exactly once and none of the routes exceed the vehicle capacity.
 The objective is to find a feasible solution that minimises the total travelling cost.

-Note that most vehicle routing problem variants are extensions of the CVRP.

 .. hint::
     Check out :ref:`this example notebook </examples/cvrp.ipynb>` in which we solve a CVRP instance.